Aslan Abashidze: Abashidze and the "Rose Revolution"

 The forced resignation of Shevardnadze in November 2003 – widely dubbed the "Rose Revolution" – created a political crisis between Abashidze and the new government in Tbilisi.
 The Georgian opposition had strongly criticised Shevardnadze for failing to resolve the problem of separatism in the country, including what they saw as the lack of control which Tbilisi had over Ajaria.
 Not surprisingly, Abashidze saw this as a threat to his position and the continued semi-independence of Ajaria, and denounced the downfall of Shevardnadze as a "coup".
 He declared a state of emergency in Ajaria and sought Russian support in the event of an open conflict.
 However, he failed to attract much support from Russia and came under intense pressure from the United States to compromise.
-On January 25, 2004 Abashidze met the newly elected President Mikhail Saakashvili in Batumi and declared his intention to work with Saakashvili.
+On 25 January 2004, Abashidze met the newly elected President Mikhail Saakashvili in Batumi and declared his intention to work with Saakashvili.

 This relationship soon foundered after Saakashvili vowed to restore central authority over Georgia's separatist regions.
-In mid-March 2004, a motorcade carrying Saakashvili to planned political events in Ajaria ahead of the March 28 Georgian legislative elections was turned back by Ajarian border guards.
+In mid-March 2004, a motorcade carrying Saakashvili to planned political events in Ajaria ahead of the 28 March Georgian legislative elections was turned back by Ajarian border guards.
 Abashidze accused Saakashvili of leading a military convoy into the republic with the aim of overthrowing him, and declared a state of emergency in Ajaria and a mobilization of armed formations.
 In response, Saakashvili issued a one-day ultimatum to Abashidze to accept central authority and disband the Ajarian paramilitary forces.
 The government also closed transit routes into and out of Ajaria.

 Amid high tension and widespread public demonstrations, foreign governments and international organisations appealed to both sides to exercise restraint and resolve their differences peacefully.
-Abashidze resigned as leader of Ajaria on May 5, 2004, when Special Forces entered the region and Adjarian paramilitary forces began to swap sides and disarm.
+Abashidze resigned as leader of Ajaria on 5 May 2004, when Special Forces entered the region and Adjarian paramilitary forces began to swap sides and disarm.
 The next day, after being granted assurances that he would not be extradited, Abashidze left for Moscow, without a shot being fired in the region.

 Abashidze's property in Georgia, as well as that of his close relatives, was frozen by the Georgian courts and eventually transferred to the state's ownership.
 According to The New York Times, as of December 2012, Abashidze was living in Barvikha village in Odintsovsky District of Moscow Oblast.

 In August 2016, the Batumi City Court sentenced Abashidze to a 15-year imprisonment in absentia for multiple charges, including misuse of office, embezzlement, organization of terrorist attacks in 2004 and the murder of his former deputy, Nodar Imnadze, on 30 April 1991.

 Family

-Aslan Abashidze is a widower, having been married to Maguli Gogitidze, a musician, with whom he had two children: a son, George Abashidze, who has served as mayor of Batumi, and a daughter, Diana Abashidze.
+Aslan Abashidze is a widower, having been married to Maguli Gogitidze, a musician, with whom he had two children: a son and daughter.